syahriikram/learn_nextjs_starter_project/README.md

 - Streaming helps to overcome it to a degree, `loading.tsx` is a special file built on top of `Suspense`.
 - Folders with () won't be included in URL path, e.g. /abc/(a)/b.tsx becomes /abc
 - Partial Prerendering, an experimental feature that allows you to render a route with static loading shell, while keeping some parts dynamic
+- URL search params allows bokmarkable and shareable URLs, Server-Side rendering and initial load with Analytics/Tracking.
+- `useSearchParams` allows you to retrieve URL query strings in JSON format
+- `usePathname` loads current URL pathname (e.g. /dashboard/invoices)
+- `useRouter` enables navigation between routes within client components programmatically.
+- `use client` to use event listeners and hooks for client-side.
+- Utilise debouncing to limit rate at which function can fire.

 - There are quizzes during the walkthrough to test your understanding which was extremely helpful.